 A wide range of other quality improvement tools to advance quality improvement initiatives

-Fulfillment of the CMS registry participation requirement for TAVR procedures
+Fulfillment of the CMS registry participation requirement for TAVR and TMVR procedures

 Providing an Invaluable Data Source

-Backed by the registry expertise of the ACC’s NCDR® and the STS National Database, the TVT Registry serves as the main repository for clinical data related to TAVR and is positioned to incorporate future catheter-based procedures.
+Backed by the registry expertise of the ACC’s NCDR® and the STS National Database, the TVT Registry serves as the main repository for clinical data related to transcatheter valve replacement and repair therapies and is positioned to incorporate future catheter-based procedures.

-A powerful data source, the registry allows the cardiovascular profession to monitor important safety information, detect infrequent complications and build the robust clinical research infrastructure necessary to advance the science surrounding the TAVR procedure.
+A powerful data source, the registry allows the cardiovascular profession to monitor important safety information, detect infrequent complications and build the robust clinical research infrastructure necessary to advance the science surrounding these procedures.
 In this capacity, it will serve as a tool for conducting research in areas of comparative effectiveness, cost effectiveness and appropriate use criteria.

 Analysis of these data will allow the cardiovascular profession and medical community to understand how this new technology will be deployed throughout the U.S., and what impact it will have on patient outcomes as it becomes more prevalent.
 Data from the TVT Registry will assist the medical device industry and the FDA in surveillance of the quality, safety and efficacy of new medical devices.